Kima Jones: Career

-Jones moved to Los Angeles, California, when she has won PEN Center USA Emerging Voices fellowship in 2013.
-She has also been a recipient of the MacDowell, Yaddo and Lamda Literary fellowships.
-She contributed the 2014 anthology Long Hidden: Speculative Fiction from the Margins of History and to Roxane Gay's 2018 online anthology Unruly Bodies.
-Her poem "Homegoing AD" was published in Jesmyn Ward's collection The Fire This Time: A New Generation Speaks About Race, then anthologized in The Best American Non-Required Reading 2017, edited by Sarah Vowell.

-In 2015, Jones founded the Jack Jones Literary Arts literary publicity firm, specializing in working with writers from historically underrepresented backgrounds, predominantly writers of color.
+Jones moved to Los Angeles, California, when she won PEN Center USA Emerging Voices fellowship in 2013.
+In 2015, she founded Jack Jones Literary Arts literary publicity firm, specializing in working with writers from historically underrepresented backgrounds, predominantly writers of color.
 Jones has said that her own background as "a queer black girl from Harlem" made the work of women of color like Sandra Cisneros and Toni Morrison especially important to her growing up.
 Her first two clients were Tananarive Due and Dolen Perkins-Valdez.
-Since then, her roster has expanded to include Tyehimba Jess, representing his poetry collection Olio for which he won the Pulitzer Prize; Angie Thomas, for her bestselling debut young adult novel The Hate U Give; Rion Amilcar Scott, who won the 2017 PEN America Robert W. Bingham Emerging Fiction Prize for his book Insurrections; and Desiree Cooper, who won the 2017 Midland Authors Award in Adult Fiction for Know the Mother.
+From there, her roster expanded to include Tyehimba Jess, representing his poetry collection Olio for which he won the Pulitzer Prize; Angie Thomas, for her bestselling debut young adult novel The Hate U Give; Rion Amilcar Scott, who won the 2017 PEN America Robert W. Bingham Emerging Fiction Prize for his book Insurrections; and Desiree Cooper, who won the 2017 Midland Authors Award in Adult Fiction for Know the Mother.
 Jones's firm also runs an annual writers retreat for women of color.

+Jones has been a recipient of the MacDowell, Yaddo and Lambda Literary fellowships.
+She contributed the 2014 anthology Long Hidden: Speculative Fiction from the Margins of History and to Roxane Gay's 2018 online anthology Unruly Bodies.
+Her poem "Homegoing AD" was published in Jesmyn Ward's collection The Fire This Time: A New Generation Speaks About Race, then anthologized in The Best American Non-Required Reading 2017, edited by Sarah Vowell.

 In 2018, Jones was named to The Root 100, The Root's "annual list of the most influential African Americans, ages 25 to 45."

+In 2021, Triangle House Literary announced its hire of Jones as literary agent.

+In 2020, it was announced that Knopf had purchased Jones' debut memoir, Butch.
+It is set to be released in fall 2023.
+She is the 2022 recipient of the Granum Foundation Prize.